17 KPIs every data-driven manager needs to lead their team

 Questions are important for KPI management because it means you are continually challenging your team and yourself to ask how and why in terms of performance and improvements.

 KPIs for Different Types of Managers

 Depending on your industry and the specific department you are interested in tracking, there are a number of KPI types your business will want to monitor.
 Each department will want to measure success based on specific goals and targets.
-Take a look at the departmental KPI examples below to learn more about the KPIs you should be measuring:
+Take a look at the departmental KPI examples below or listen to the Metric Stack podcast to learn more about the KPIs you should be measuring:

 KPIs for Marketing Managers